Certificate "A"

-History

-Certificate "A" was a military proficiency award originally used by the university cadet corps.
+Certificate "A" was a British military proficiency award originally used by the university cadet corps.
 It was associated initially with a more advanced Certificate "B", the holding of which, gave entry into the Special Reserve of Officers or the Territorial Force as an officer.
 Certificate "A" was at the level of basic training.
 The certificates were recognized by the War Office in 1908.
-This was extended to other cadet corps during the Great War (1914–18).
+This was extended to other cadet corps during the World War I (1914–18).
 These cadet corps were mainly in secondary and public schools, until 1942 when the Army Cadet Force came into being.
 By the middle of the 1930s, Certificate "A" was the aim of every new cadet.